 Edit project instructions

-Any Excalibur project can include an existing web map that contains geospatial reference layers to provide context for an Excalibur project.
+When an Excalibur project is created, a web map is created also and set as the project web map.
+Any Excalibur project can include an existing web map that contains layers to provide context for an Excalibur project.

-When you open a project that contains a web map, the web map appears in the map panel.
-If the web map contains reference layers, the layers are overlaid on top of the image in both the map panel and the focus panel if an image service is being used as the focus layer.
+When you open a project, the web map appears in the Map Panel.
+If the web map contains layers, the layers are overlaid on top of the image in both the map panel and the Focus Panel if an image service is being used as the focus layer.
 These layers can be turned on or off, or you can interact with them, to view additional information.
+If the project web map is deleted or becomes inaccessible, the project is unusable until a new project web map is set.
+If you are the project owner or administrator and open the project, a warning dialog appears: The web map for this project is inaccessible.
+In the dialog choose to Create a new project web map or Navigate to the project details to browse additional web maps.
+Clicking Continue will proceed with the selected option.

-To turn the reference layers on and off in each view from the Context Layers section in the layers list, complete the following steps:
+To turn the layers on and off in each view from the layers list, complete the following steps:

-2. In the Context Layers section, click the eyeball button to turn individual map reference layers on or off.
+- Click the view button to turn individual layers on or off.

 Editable collection layers